Saturday, May 14, 2011

 1994: After four weeks at #1 and four weeks at #2, "The Sign" by Ace of Base had now climbed back up to the top and remained there for another week.

-1998: George Michael plead "no contest" to committing a lewd act in a park restroom.
+1998: George Michael pleaded "no contest" to committing a lewd act in a park restroom.

-1998: Frank Sinatra died at the age of 82 of a heart attack.
+1998: Frank Sinatra died at the age of 82 of a heart attack in Los Angeles.

-2004: Chris Martin of Coldplay and his wife, actress Gwyneth Paltrow, became the parents of a baby girl.
+2004: Chris Martin of Coldplay and his wife, actress Gwyneth Paltrow, became the parents of a baby girl in London.

-2007: Bobby Darin is inducted into the Las Vegas Walk of Stars posthumously on what have been his 71st birthday.
+2007: Bobby Darin was inducted into the Las Vegas Walk of Stars posthumously on what have been his 71st birthday.

 2008: Metallica kicked off a tour at the Wiltern Theater in Los Angeles, California.